Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The environment within the CNS, especially following trauma, counteracts the repair of myelin and neurons.
 Glial scars rapidly form, and the glia actually produce factors that inhibit remyelination and axon repair.

-Damage to nerves can be caused by physical injury or swelling (e.g.carpal tunnel syndrome), autoimmune diseases (e.g. Guillain-Barré syndrome), infection (e.g. neuritis), diabetes, or failure of the blood vessels surrounding the nerve .
-Nerves can be easily damaged in a traumatic event due to their sometimes vulnerable positions in the body.
-However, if a nerve is damaged, it does have the ability to regenerate if its soma and a small portion of the neurilemma remain.
+Nerve damage can be caused by physical injury or swelling (e.g.carpal tunnel syndrome), autoimmune disease (e.g. Guillain-Barré syndrome), infection (e.g. neuritis), diabetes, or failure of the blood vessels surrounding the nerve.
+Nerves can be easily damaged in a traumatic event, but can regenerate if the soma and a small portion of the neurilemma remain.
 Neuroregeneration refers to the regrowth or repair of nervous tissues, cells, or cell products.
 Such mechanisms may include generation of new neurons, glia, axons, myelin, or synapses.
 Neuroregeneration differs between the peripheral nervous system (PNS) and the central nervous system (CNS) by the functional mechanisms and especially by the extent and speed.
 When an axon is damaged, the distal segment undergoes Wallerian degeneration, losing its myelin sheath.
-The proximal segment can either die by apoptosis or undergo the chromatolytic reaction, which is an attempt at repair.
+The proximal segment can either die by apoptosis or undergo the chromatolytic reaction, an attempt at repair.
 In the CNS, synaptic stripping occurs as glia foot processes invade the dead synapse.

-Unlike peripheral nervous system injury, injury to the central nervous system is not followed by extensive regeneration.
+Unlike PNS injury, injury to the CNS is not followed by extensive regeneration.
 It is limited by the inhibitory influences of the glial and extracellular environment.
-The hostile, non-permissible growth environment is, in part, created by the migration of myelin-associated inhibitors, astrocytes, oligodendrocytes, oligodendrocyte precursors, and microglia.
+The hostile, non-permissible growth environment is in part created by the migration of myelin-associated inhibitors, astrocytes, oligodendrocytes, oligodendrocyte precursors, and microglia.
 The environment within the CNS, especially following trauma, counteracts the repair of myelin and neurons.
 Glial scars rapidly form and the glia actually produce factors that inhibit remyelination and axon repair.
 The axons themselves also lose the potential for growth with age.
 Slower degeneration of the distal segment than that which occurs in the peripheral nervous system also contributes to the inhibitory environment; inhibitory myelin and axonal debris are not cleared away as quickly.
 All these factors contribute to the formation of what is known as a glial scar, which axons cannot grow across.